Interested in Working with People, Communities or Organizations?

 - Myra Sabir, assistant professor, researches the life-changing effects of expressive writing for individuals dealing with issues such as unresolved experiences and depression

-- Lubna Chaudhry, department chair, conducts fieldwork to understand the impact of armed conflict on children in Pakistan
+- Lubna Chaudhry, associate professor and department chair, conducts fieldwork to understand the impact of armed conflict on children in Pakistan

 Hands-on learning opportunities